luocfprime/yumo/docs/usage.en.md

 2. Spatial slice visualization: Views the distribution of 3D scalar fields on slices.
 3. Mesh surface field strength visualization: Visualizes the distribution of 3D scalar fields on the mesh surface.

-Use `yumo vis -h` to view command line parameters.
+Use `yumo viz -h` to view command line parameters.

 E.g.